 - 1/2 cup dutch-processed cocoa powder, spooned and leveled (42g)

 - 1 1/3 cups all-purpose flour, spooned and leveled (160g)

 - 1/2 tsp salt

 - 1/2 cup semi-sweet chocolate chips or chopped bars (85g)

 Preheat oven to 350°F (175°C).
 Line two baking sheets with parchment paper.
 Set aside.

-Microwave butter until 3/4 melted.
-Then stir with a fork or spoon until it's completely liquid.
-Transfer to a large mixing bowl.
-With a whisk, stir butter and the sugars just until combined.
-Add egg, vanilla*, and cocoa and mix just until combined.
-Add flour, baking powder, and salt and mix with a handheld or stand mixer fitted with a whisk or paddle attachment just until combined.
+Add flour, baking powder, and salt and mix with a handheld or stand mixer fitted with a whisk or paddle attachment just until combined about 1 minute.
 Don’t overmix at any step or your cookies will dry out.
-I recommend using a whisk for stirring until adding the flour then switching to an electric mixer.
-Fold in chopped chocolate.
+I highly recommend using a whisk until adding the flour then switching to an electric mixer.

 *First, cut off the straight end of the vanilla bean.
 Then place the tip of your sharp knife below the curled end and cut the vanilla bean through the middle of the bean lengthwise.
 Although you don't need to cut it all the way through, it's ok when you do so.
 Then open the vanilla bean and scrape out the flavorful seeds with the back of your knife.
 Just use the seeds.